swe4s/lectures/README.md

 | 14	| Nov 28, 30	| Data Science / Machine learning - Jamie Dixon | |
 | 15	| Dec 5, 7	| Project presentations | |
 | 16	| Dec 12, 14	| Project presentations | |

+## Grading
+### Grad Grading
+- Weekly assignments 60%
+- Final project 40%
+  - Proposal	10%
+  - Code Review 10%
+  - Presentation	40%
+  - Content 40%

+### Undergrad grading
+- Weekly assignments		90%
+- Final project (optional)	30% (yes, that adds up to 120)

+## Class structure
+This class is the first of its kind and we will be flexible with the pace of topics and assignments.
+While attendance is not required, this is a hands-on class and lectures will be interactive.
+Supporting documents will be provided, but many details will only be covered in class.

+## Assignments
+All assignments and grading will be through GitHub classroom.
+We will post the link to the assignment.
+Go to the link, accept the assignment, and clone the repository.
+All assignments must adhere to the Python best practices and must use the proper GitHub workflow.
+Unless directed otherwise, we will only consider the v1.0 release and use the date of that release as the submit time.
+Late assignments will not be considered.
+Assignments without the correct release will not be considered.
+You may work together on assignments, but I expect original contributions from every student.
+In most cases, assignments will be due at 5PM one week after they are posted.

+## Project
+All graduate students must propose and submit a project.
+Each project will have between 2 and 4 team members.
+A team may not have more than three graduate students.
+A team of 4 must have at least one undergraduate.
+Projects can address any scientific question and must incorporate all of the software engineering and software design topics covered in class.
+The question does not need to be novel, but all contributions must be original.
+Teams are encouraged, but not required, to meet with me about their topic.
+A short in-class proposal will focus on the scientific question and a longer final presentation will focus on the resulting software product and any results.
+Each team will perform and present a code review of another team’s code.
+Undergraduates are encouraged but not required to either join a team or develop their own project.